-Videos continue to pour in documenting the fact that the embattled Southern Baptist President Ed Litton preached far more sermons with his wife than was originally thought, despite claiming that women do not preach from his pulpit.
+Videos continue to pour in documenting that embattled Southern Baptist President Ed Litton preached far more sermons with his wife than was initially thought, despite claiming that women do not preach from his pulpit.

-At this point we have saved and documented at least 15 sermons, (courtesy of this guy) from both he and his wife Kathy, but also another couple named Justin and Trish took to the pulpit to preach between 2012 and 2018.
+At this point, we have saved and documented at least 15 sermons (courtesy of this guy) from both him and his wife, Kathy, but also another couple named Justin and Trish took to the pulpit to preach between 2012 and 2018.

-In an interview with Alabama.com he justified his soft egalitarianism by explaining that he only preached sermons with his wife on marriage and family, as well that the BFM2000 doesn’t always speak to them.
+In an interview with Alabama.com, he justified his soft egalitarianism by explaining that he only preached sermons with his wife on marriage and family, and that the BFM2000 doesn’t always speak to them.

 I’m a complementarian.
 I believe the roles that God gives us, I believe that the pastor, and this is right in line with the Baptist Faith and Message 2000, the elder of the church has to be a male, the primary teaching pastor.
 But I also believe in the autonomy of the local church.
 The truth is, the Baptist Faith and Message doesn’t speak to my wife, with me, on a series on marriage, or a series talking about family…I don’t contain all the wisdom in the world.

 I believe the word of God does, but my wife is an apt teacher and she helps me communicate to our people.
 She also provides a voice that our people need to hear.
 So, I felt absolutely free, within my convictional status and the Baptist Faith and Message and the word of God, to invite my wife to come up.
 She is under my authority as her pastor.
 We did that together.
 I’m very proud of her.
 She did an outstanding job.